HTTP API http auth api

 Common Causes

-1. Missing Authorization Header: The most straightforward cause.
-The client application simply didn't include the required Authorization header in the HTTP request.
+• Missing Authorization Header: The most straightforward cause.
+Your request simply doesn't include the necessary Authorization header, or it's empty.

 Step-by-Step Fix

-• Action: Use your browser's developer tools (Network tab), curl -v, or your HTTP client's logging to inspect the outgoing request headers.
+• Use your browser's developer tools (Network tab), curl -v, Postman, or a similar tool to inspect the outgoing request headers.

 3. Confirm Authentication Scheme: